GSA/fedramp-automation/src/examples/README.md

 ### //svrl:successful-report

-Similar to a `failed-assert`, but purely for informational reporting purposes.
-Note: At time of writing, `fedramp-automation` does not utilize reporting.
+Similar to `failed-assert`, but purely for informational reporting purposes.
+At time of writing, `fedramp-automation` does not utilize reporting.
 Example:

 ```xml
 <svrl:successful-report test="count($results/errors/error) = 0"